Neutron3529/neutron3529.github.io/test.md

-# Try adding a new github page
+# Adding a new github page

-I'll try whether this page is visible though github page
+Actually, github generate every `.md` file you uploaded to the server.

+as for this page, you could visit it by 'https://neutron3529.github.io/test'

+If you're aiming at creating a reuseable page, using relative path could be a better choice.